9 out of 10 start-ups fail without a proper investment.

 $156.2 billion were invested in US-based startups by venture capitalists in 2020

-With venture capital, investors provide founders with the appropriate capital depending on the development phase of their product or service.
-Investors are often available as advisors for young entrepreneurs and also acquire company shares.
-The financial leeway increases, but founders are not only responsible for themselves, but also for the investors, who now want to be kept up to date on the state of development and usually expect constant reporting.
-After all, investors run the risk that the company will fail, especially in the early stages of the development of a business, and want to protect themselves accordingly.
-As a rule, investors only get involved in the later stages of the formation, when the risk has decreased.
-The riskier the current status of the startup,
+With a venture capital, investors provide founders with the appropriate capital depending on the development phase of their product or service.
+Investors often work as advisors for young entrepreneurs and also acquire company shares.
+The financial leeway increases, yet the founders are not only responsible for themselves, but also for the investors who now want to be updated on the state of development and expect constant reporting.
+After all, investors are responsible for the company’s failure, especially in the early stages of business development.
+They want to protect themselves accordingly.
+As a rule, investors only get involved in the later stages of formation once the risks are lower.

-This form of funding works best for computer, pharmaceutical, or biology startups that want to bring a promising product to market that has great prospects for success and growth.
+This form of funding works best for the computer, pharmaceutical, or biology start-ups that want to bring a promising product with great prospects for success and growth.

-Business angels can usually be won for their own company much earlier.
-They support founders with their know-how, but usually do not invest as much capital as venture capitalists.
-To this end, they act in an advisory capacity: Young entrepreneurs can share in the wealth of experience of business angels, use their networks and contacts, which can often prove to be much more valuable than pure capital in the early start-up phase.
-And: Business angels risk significantly more than venture capitalists because they invest during or shortly after the foundation – at a time when success is by no means certain.
+Business angels can usually join the company much earlier.
+They support founders with their know-how, but don’ invest as much capital as venture capitalists.
+To this end, they act as advisors: young entrepreneurs can rely on the wealth of experience of business angels and use their networks and contacts, which often proves much more valuable than pure capital in the early start-up phase.
+And, business angels risk significantly more than venture capitalists because they invest during or shortly after foundation – at a time when success is by no means certain.

 Crowdfunding is an increasingly popular form of financing.
 Since the financial burden is distributed over many shoulders here, it is also referred to as crowd financing.
-Here types of crowdfunding:
+Here are the types of crowdfunding:

 - Reward-based crowdfunding

 This form of crowdfunding is the most popular, especially in the creative industries.
-Donors receive a thank you for their financial support, which is more extensive depending on the amount awarded.
-The “reward” can be anything that fits the company, from a small thank you card to a version of the finished product.
+Donors receive gratitude for their financial support, which is more extensive depending on the amount awarded.
+The reward can be anything from a small thank you card to a version of the finished product.